Vlad-Hash25/Vlad-Hash25.github.io/README.md

 # Vlad-Hash25.github.io
-# This website was built to assist with my education of HTML, CSS, and Javascript.
+This webpage was built for the purpose of furthering my education in HTML, Javascript, and CSS(Collapsing shit sheets).
-# Any and all images and resources used for this website are likely not of my own.
-# If some of your content is on here please let me know.
-It is within my power to remove such content.
+This webpage is not meant for any dedicated purpose as of 10/10/2019.
+(D/M/Y).
+I am no professional, as this webpage blatantly demonstrates my inexperience.